hyperspy/hyperspy/doc/user_guide/io.rst

 Images
 ------

-HyperSpy can read and write data too `all the image formats
+HyperSpy can read and write data to `all the image formats
 <https://imageio.readthedocs.io/en/stable/formats.html>`_ supported by
 `imageio`, which uses the Python Image Library  (PIL/pillow).
 This includes png, pdf, gif, etc.